COVID-19 India crisis

 “Disabled People’s Organisations in Mathura have been raising awareness within communities on hand washing and following the government guidelines to avoid spreading COVID-19,” noted Dinesh.

-CBM Australia and India have also been proactive in supporting preventative measures.
-Dinesh writes that CBM has already distributed 110 masks and sanitised eye protection to patients visiting NIRPHAD hospital.
+CBM Australia and India were proactive in supporting preventative measures.
+Dinesh wrote that CBM had already distributed 110 masks and sanitised eye protection to patients visiting NIRPHAD hospital by April 2020.

-CBM Australia continues to carefully monitor and support our overseas Country Offices and offer assistance wherever we can.
+CBM Australia continued to carefully monitor and support our overseas Country Offices and offer assistance wherever we could.

-With hospitals and clinics still open to provide services to the most vulnerable, the most neglected, the most forgotten, CBM Australia is actively working with field partners to ensure essential programs are delivered and people with disabilities are included in response efforts.
+Hospitals and clinics remained open to provide services to the most vulnerable, the most neglected, the most forgotten, while CBM Australia actively worked with field partners to ensure essential programs were delivered and people with disabilities were included in response efforts.